-- We personally submit your application to Game and Fish so you’re assured that your application is entered on time and into the correct drawing.
+- We personally submit your application to Wyoming Game and Fish so you’re assured that your application is entered on time and into the correct drawing.
 In most cases, we will have your license waiting for you in camp.

 - All of Table Mountain Outfitters’ hunts are for trophies unless you book otherwise.
 There are no hidden trophy fees.

-- We use nothing but recent photos and references from our hunts.
+- We use recent photos and references from our hunts.
 This gives our clients an up-to-date, honest report concerning our clients’ successes and trophies taken.